How to Size Wire for a 100 Amp Subpanel: A Step-by-Step Guide

 Knowing how to know what gauge wire to use comes with experience and repeated use of the NEC.
 Below are key points and common sizes to keep in mind, derived from the wire amperage chart, which is also called a wire amp chart or nec wire amperage chart.

-- SER Cable Sizing: For 100 amp SER cable sizing feeding a subpanel, use Table 310.16.
-Do not confuse this with NEC Table 310.12, which allows an 83% reduction for the *main service* conductors to a dwelling, not subpanel feeders.
+- SER Cable Sizing: For 100 amp SER cable sizing feeding a subpanel, use Table 310.16 as your baseline (SER and other listed cables will also have markings and listings for direct use).
+Do not confuse this with NEC Table 310.12, which allows an 83% reduction for certain dwelling main service conductors under limited conditions — that allowance does not automatically apply to subpanel feeders.

 Primary Sources